 Lead generation generates around £16.5 billion in consumer spend, a new study has indicated.

 Research from the Internet Advertising Bureau (IAB) found that advertisers spent £1.1 billion on online performance marketing (OPM) in 2014, marking a 14 per cent rise when compared to 2013.
+Get in touch regards the latest advertising figures covering Digital Marketing or visit our Marketing Recruitment Agency page.

 British businesses spent £1.1 billion on online performance marketing (OPM) activities, representing an eight per cent increase from 2013 and equating to a return of £15 for every £1 invested.